-The special ‘Roadshow’ cut of the film, complete with old-school overture and intermission, runs longer than its digital counterpart and simply needs to be seen to be believed.
-“The colours scream,” said cinematographer Robert Richardson in a recent Variety interview on the entirely photochemical process.
+The special ‘Roadshow’ cut of the film, complete with old-school overture and intermission, ran longer than its digital counterpart and needed to be seen to be believed.
+“The colours scream,” said cinematographer Robert Richardson in a Variety interview on the entirely photochemical process.

 With so many cinemas exclusively geared towards digital content today, it remains to be seen how many in the UK will be able to play The Hateful Eight from a 70mm print when it opens in January.
 It’s worth the effort to track down a celluloid screening over its 70-Milli-Vanilli DCP equivalent, the Roadshow cut’s success presumably going some way to determine the format’s fate in the long-run.

 It’s not just the added cost and unwieldiness of shooting on such a large format, but as much a question of availability of equipment.
 Richardson was apparently unable to acquire the same lenses he’d used for Tarantino for his next project, as they’d already been nabbed by Gareth Edwards for the next Star Wars film.

 It seems that public appetite has been whetted, however, as sold-out screenings at the Prince Charles Cinema in London – just one theatre where a 70mm projector has recently been installed – can attest.
 The format may be unlikely to attain the ubiquity of 3D, but then it’s only ever been used for the grandest of productions.
 So with these 100-odd cinemas now newly fitted with 70mm screening capabilities, we picked out 10 films we’d like to see play in their original format, on the big screen where they belong.

 Director: William Wyler